zzt108/vectool/README.md

 ## VecTool

-VecTool is a C# based desktop application designed to streamline the process of managing files and interacting with OpenAI's vector stores.
-This tool allows users to easily select folders, process their contents, and upload these files to specific vector stores for use with OpenAI's models.
-It also provides functionality to manage existing vector stores and export folder contents to various formats.
+VecTool is a C# based desktop application designed to streamline the process of managing and exporting code projects for use with Large Language Models (LLMs).
+While it originally focused on OpenAI vector stores, its most valuable features now are the ability to export entire projects to single files and generate AI-ready commit comments.

 ### Key Features

+#### Single File Project Export (Recommended)

+- **Convert to DOCX/MD/PDF:** Export your entire project or selected folders to a single, well-formatted file that's perfect for uploading to any LLM chat interface.
+- **Code-Aware Formatting:** Automatically detects file types and applies appropriate syntax highlighting tags in the exported files.
+- **Hierarchical Organization:** Maintains your project's folder structure in the exported file for easy navigation.
+- **Multiple Format Support:** Export to DOCX, Markdown, or PDF depending on your needs and the LLM platform you're using.

 #### Git Changes Integration (Added: April 12, 2025)

-- **Get Git Changes:** A new button has been added to retrieve and save Git changes from selected folders.
+- **Get Git Changes:** Retrieve and save Git changes from selected folders into a single, well-formatted Markdown file.
-- **Git Changes Handler:** Implemented a new `GitChangesHandler` class to process Git changes and generate a Markdown file with the changes.
-- **AI-Assisted Commit Messages:** The tool now includes an AI prompt (configurable in `app.config`) to analyze Git changes and provide concise, descriptive commit messages.
+- **AI-Assisted Commit Messages:** Includes a configurable AI prompt to analyze Git changes and provide concise, descriptive commit messages.
+- **Comprehensive Diff Information:** Captures both status changes and detailed diffs for complete context.

 #### PDF Conversion (Added: February 15, 2025)

-- **Convert to PDF:** Users can now convert selected folders to a single PDF file.
+- **Convert to PDF:** Generate professional-looking PDF documents from your project folders.
-- **PDF Handler:** A new `PdfHandler` class has been implemented to handle the conversion of folders and files to PDF format.
-- **QuestPDF Integration:** The project now uses QuestPDF library for PDF generation, with the license set to Community.
+- **QuestPDF Integration:** Uses QuestPDF library for high-quality PDF generation.

-#### Enhanced DOCX and Markdown Conversion (Updated: March 8, 2025)
+#### Enhanced File Handling (Updated: March 8, 2025)

-- **Improved File Handling:** The `FileHandlerBase` class has been updated to support wildcard patterns in file exclusion logic.
-- **Comprehensive Unit Tests:** Enhanced unit tests for DOCX and Markdown conversion, adding more assertions and edge cases.
+- **Improved Exclusion Logic:** Support for wildcard patterns when excluding files and folders.
+- **Comprehensive Content Processing:** Handles various file types appropriately in the exported documents.

-#### Vector Store Management Improvements (Updated: January 1, 2025)
+#### OpenAI Vector Store Management (Legacy Feature)

+> **Note:** The vector store features have not been updated recently.
+For most use cases, we recommend using the single file export options instead, which work with any LLM chat interface that allows file uploads.

-- **Automatic Folder Association:** The application now automatically saves and loads the association between selected folders and specific vector stores.
+- **Vector Store Association:** The application can save and load associations between selected folders and specific vector stores.
-- **Local Data Prioritization:** When loading vector stores, the application now prioritizes local file data over OpenAI data, removing any OpenAI entries that are in the local file.

-#### User Interface Enhancements (Updated: April 12, 2025)

-- **Progress Tracking:** Improved progress bar and status updates for various operations.
-- **New Buttons:** Added buttons for PDF conversion and Git changes retrieval.
-- **Layout Updates:** The main form layout has been updated to accommodate new features.
+- **Upload/Replace Files:** Process and upload selected folder contents to chosen vector stores.

+### No API Key Required for Core Features

+The most useful features of VecTool (single file export and Git changes) **do not require any API keys** and can be used with any LLM platform that supports file uploads, including:

+- ChatGPT
+- Claude
+- Gemini
+- Perplexity
+- Any other chat interface that allows document uploads

 ### Configuration

 - **app.config:** Contains application-level settings, including:
-  - `vectorStoreFoldersPath`: Specifies the path for the `vectorStoreFolders.json` file.
   - `excludedFiles` and `excludedFolders`: Optional lists for excluding specific files and folders from processing.
   - `gitAiPrompt`: Configurable AI prompt for generating commit messages from Git changes.

-- **.openai:** Contains your OpenAI API key and optional organization/project identifiers.
 - **Config/LogConfig.xml:** Configuration file for NLog, allowing customization of logging behavior.
-- **MimeTypes/Config/\*:** JSON files defining MIME types, new file extensions for processing, and Markdown tags for code blocks.
+- **MimeTypes/Config/*:** JSON files defining MIME types, new file extensions for processing, and Markdown tags for code blocks.

 ### Usage

 1. **Select Folders:** Use the "Select Folders" button to choose directories for processing.
-2. **Manage Vector Stores:** Select existing vector stores or create new ones using the provided dropdown and text input.
-3. **Upload/Replace Files:** Process and upload selected folder contents to the chosen vector store.
-4. **Convert Files:** Use the "Convert to single file" section to generate DOCX, MD, or PDF files from selected folders.
+2. **Export to Single File:** Use the "Convert to single file" section to generate DOCX, MD, or PDF files from selected folders.
-5. **Retrieve Git Changes:** Click the "Get Git Changes" button to analyze and save Git changes from selected folders.
+3. **Retrieve Git Changes:** Click the "Get Git Changes" button to analyze and save Git changes from selected folders.
+4. **Upload to LLM:** Take the generated single file and upload it to your preferred LLM chat interface for analysis, questions, or code review.

 ### Planned Features (TODO)

-- Store last upload date for vector stores.
 - Review/Edit configuration settings on the Settings tab.
-- Store configured values with each vector store data (exclusions, etc.).
+- Store configured values with each project (exclusions, etc.).

 ### Contributing